 Whatever the nature of the conflict in the workplace, whether there are factions within your team supporting one side or the other, or even in the case where it is each man or woman for him or herself, everyone needs the opportunity to make their position clear and feel that 'the other side' understands their perspective.

 We all create stories about why people do the things they do.
-Sometimes the stories can be accurate, but more often than not they are filled with inaccuracies, judgments, labels and more often than not self-serving distortions of the facts - that justify and excuse an individual's own poor behavior.
-(Read more about stories people create in their mind)
+Sometimes the stories can be accurate.
+Unfortunately, more often than not they are filled with inaccuracies, judgments, labels and more often than not self-serving distortions of the facts.

-As each side lays out their perspective of the situation - be mindful to watch out for whenever someone is stating an opinion not based in fact.
-Look out for them labeling, making an assumption, or judging another person's behavior.
-When labeling, assumptions and judgments are happening there is little chance of a satisfactory resolution coming about.
+As each side lays out their perspective of the situation, be mindful to watch out for whenever someone is stating an opinion not based in fact.
+Look out for people labeling, making an assumption, or judging another person's behavior.
+When labeling, assumptions, and judgments are happening there is little chance of a satisfactory resolution resulting.

-So call it when you hear it, and ask the individual who made the statement to come back to a fact based discussion.
+So call it when you hear it!
+Ask the individual who made the statement to come back to a fact-based discussion.